INTERSECT-training/software-licensing/episodes/terminology.md

 The motivation for this was to ensure public access to the U.S. legal code.
 This does not apply to works created by *contractors* for the U.S. government (e.g., federally funded research).

+Practically, whether works of the US government are released may be complicated by official secrets laws and exceptions to freedom of information requests.

 ::::::::::::::::::::::::::::::::::::::::::::::::